Aliases for SPI1 Gene

 GeneCards Summary for SPI1 Gene

 SPI1 (Spi-1 Proto-Oncogene) is a Protein Coding gene.
-Diseases associated with SPI1 include inflammatory diarrhea and interdigitating dendritic cell sarcoma.
-Among its related pathways are Regulation of retinoblastoma protein and Pathways in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA binding.
-An important paralog of this gene is SPIC.
+Diseases associated with SPI1 include Inflammatory Diarrhea and Pulmonary Alveolar Proteinosis.
+Among its related pathways are IL4-mediated signaling events and Innate Lymphoid Cell Differentiation Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA binding.
+An important paralog of this gene is ENSG00000142539.